Korea-Japan Summit Scheduled for the Afternoon of the 13th

 Visit to Horyu-ji and Meeting with Korean Residents on the 14th Before Returning Home

-On January 13, President Lee Jaemyung arrived in Nara Prefecture to hold a summit meeting with Japanese Prime Minister Sanae Takaichi, marking the first Korea-Japan “shuttle diplomacy” of the year.
-Nara Prefecture, which President Lee is visiting for a two-day, one-night schedule, is Prime Minister Takaichi’s hometown.
+On January 13, President Lee Jaemyung arrived in Nara Prefecture for a summit meeting with Japanese Prime Minister Sanae Takaichi, marking the first Korea-Japan "shuttle diplomacy" of the year.
+Nara Prefecture, which President Lee is visiting for a two-day, one-night schedule, is Prime Minister Takaichi's hometown.

 President Lee arrived at Kansai Airport in the morning.
-This is the fifth meeting between the leaders of Korea and Japan since President Lee took office.
-It is also the second summit with Prime Minister Takaichi, following their meeting at the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju.
+This marks the fifth meeting between the leaders of Korea and Japan since President Lee took office.
+It is also the second summit with Prime Minister Takaichi, following their meeting on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in Gyeongju.

 In the afternoon, President Lee plans to hold a one-on-one meeting and an expanded meeting with Prime Minister Takaichi, followed by a joint press announcement.
-After the summit, there will be a one-on-one conversation and a dinner.
+After the summit, there will be a private conversation and a dinner between the two leaders.

-This summit is expected to include broad discussions on strengthening cooperation in areas directly affecting the livelihoods of both countries’ citizens, such as intellectual property (IP) protection, future industries including artificial intelligence (AI), responses to transnational crimes such as scams, social issues, and people-to-people exchanges.
-The leaders are also expected to discuss deepening bilateral cooperation as important partners for regional peace, stability, and prosperity amid rapidly changing global dynamics.
+The upcoming summit is expected to include wide-ranging discussions on strengthening cooperation in areas directly affecting the livelihoods of both countries, such as intellectual property (IP) protection, future sectors like artificial intelligence (AI), responses to transnational crimes such as scams, social issues, and people-to-people exchanges.
+The two leaders are also expected to deepen discussions on bilateral cooperation as key partners for regional peace, stability, and prosperity amid rapidly changing international circumstances.

-Particular attention is being paid to whether the long-standing historical issues between Korea and Japan will be discussed.
-The presidential office aims to strengthen humanitarian cooperation regarding historical issues, planning to create opportunities for Korea and Japan to work together on humanitarian aspects in cases such as the Josei coal mine.
+Particular attention is being paid to whether the long-standing historical issues between Korea and Japan will be addressed.
+The presidential office aims to strengthen humanitarian cooperation on historical issues, planning to create opportunities for both countries to collaborate on a humanitarian basis regarding matters such as the Josei coal mine.

 The issue of Korea's accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which is related to the Fukushima seafood issue, may also be on the agenda.
 The CPTPP is a multilateral free trade agreement (FTA) launched in 2018 by countries in the Asia-Pacific region.
 Twelve countries, including Japan, Canada, and Australia, are participating, and Korea is also seeking to join.